hmrc/txm-fph-specification/source/documentation/headers/how-to-send-headers.html.md

 ---
-title: How to send headers
+title: How to send header data
 weight: 2
 description: Page description for search engines
 ---

-# How to send headers
+# How to send header data

 ## Select your connection method